-We evaluated all three devices in the categories that matter most, from ease of use to games and video quality.
+We evaluated all four devices in the categories that matter most, from ease of use to games and video quality.
 Take a look to see which stick should win your streaming dollars.

 Roku Streaming Stick